 Since last year over 60 UK festivals have pledged to ban plastic glitter by 2021.
 Glitter is being treated as a single-use plastic, seen in the same light as plastic straws and carrier bags.
 Made up of tiny bits of coloured plastic, glitter takes hundreds of years to biodegrade, and much like microbeads can negatively impact the environment, marine life and our health.
 There are so many biodegradable glitter options around now there really is no excuse. #GlitterWithoutTheLitter

-Have Fun – Jazzing up pieces you already own is really fun, throw together some outfits you wouldn’t normally put together, try bold lipsticks, don’t be afraid to be bigger than your everyday self.
+Jazzing up pieces you already own is really fun, throw together some outfits you wouldn’t normally put together, try bold lipsticks, don’t be afraid to be bigger than your everyday self.
 I made some DIY pom-pom hair grips and felt bloody fantastic, and added some safety pins to my favourite denim waistcoat.
-It just added that extra something, turns out the pins came in really handy too.
+It just added that extra something.
+Turns out the pins came in really handy too.

 Coming and Going.

-Take Tents Home – Whatever you brought with you, take it back home.
-Have a leave without a trace pollicy.
+Whatever you brought with you, take it home!
+Have a leave without a trace policy.
 I was so shocked when I heard a lot of festival goers just leave their tents behind when the festival is over.
 We actually borrowed our tent from a very generous friend of a friend, which we were really grateful for as it saved us from having to buy one.
 Take care of your tents so you can use them again and again, it saves money in the future and it is just good etiquette.

 Apparently, waste management is included in the price of each ticket, so who knows, maybe if we all try to create a bit less mess the price could go down?
-Is that too much like wishful thinking, probably.
+Is that too much like wishful thinking?
 It would be a nice incentive though, wouldn’t it?

 Co-founder of Bestival said: “Unless you’ve been living on the moon, you’ll know the plastic problem is not going away.
 We will be leading the global charge against essentially unnecessary plastic at all our festivals.”